-Highest sources of melatonin are:
+Highest sources of melatonin in alphabetical order:

 Omega-3 and omega-6 fatty acids: Omega-6 fatty acids are pro-inflammatory, while omega-3 fatty acids have an anti-inflammatory effect.
 Inflammation is essential for survival as it protects the body from infection and injury, but it can also cause severe damage and contribute to conditions such as fibromyalgia when the inflammatory response is inappropriate or excessive.
 Therefore a balanced ratio of omega-6 to omega 3-is required which should be around 4:1.
 The western diet tends to be heavy on the omega-6 side and to counteract this omega-3 rich foods should be consumed.
 Consuming oily fish and seeds are a good way to gain omega-3 fatty acids.
 Krill oil is one the best sources and also provides vitamin D and other nutrients essential for pain relief and it does not become contamination with mercury as many deep ocean fish and shellfish do.
 Hemp seeds are the one natural food that contains the right balance of omega-6 to omega-3.
 These can be ground and added to meals as they also contain other healthy nutrients beneficial for those suffering with fibromyalgia.

 Omega-3 fatty acids help the body absorb nutrients, smooth muscle cell proliferation and can supply energy for extended periods of physical activity which can prevent muscle cramps and lubricate the joints which can reduce inflammation and pain.
-Natural foods rich in omega-3 fatty acids include:

 Pectin acts as a natural chelating agent, which is a compound that has an affinity for other molecules and has the ability to bind to heavy metal or radioactive residues and remove them from the body.